Skip to Main Content

 Does it have an impact measure?

+An additional thing to check for identifying if a journal is predatory or not is the type of impact measure it has, if any.
 The metric you are likely most familiar with is Impact Factor.
-This is a specific measure given by Journal Citation Reports to journals indexed in the Web of Science, it's companion databases.
+This is a specific measure given by Clarivate's Journal Citation Reports to journals indexed in the Web of Science, it's companion databases.
 Not all journals will be captured, but many will.

 If the journal you're searching for is not in Journal Citation Reports, it may have an impact factor elsewhere.
 Two others to check are the SCImago Journal Ranking (SJR) and the H5 Index, which can be found in Google Scholar.